mhvk/screens/docs/tutorials/error_analysis.rst

 The physical parameters
 =======================

-Because there are six physical parameters while the fitting only provided five constraints, external constraints need to be provided for one of the physical parameters to get narrow constraints on the rest.
+Because there are six physical parameters while the fitting only provides five constraints, external constraints need to be provided for one of the physical parameters to get narrow constraints on the rest.
 In this tutorial, we use a constraint on the pulsar distance :math:`d_\mathrm{p}`, which would also exist in many real-life applications.
+In the case of external constraints on a different parameter, the functions `pars_phen2phys_d_p()` and `upars_phen2phys_d_p()` defined above would have to be replaced with slightly different functions to convert from phenomenological to physical parameters.

+The pulsar studied in this example, PSR J0437--4715, has an exceptionally well constrained distance of :math:`d_\mathrm{p} \approx 156.79 \pm 0.25` pc.
+In this tutorial, however, we will instead use an artificial distance estimate with a much larger uncertainty of 30%, which is typical for a distance estimate derived from a pulsar's dispersion measure using a model for the Galactic distribution of free electrons.
+This is done to make the example more similar to real-life applications (since most pulsars don't have very precise distance estimates, but will have a known dispersion measure).

-Here, we set the nominal value of the pulsar distance and its uncertainty, assumed to be Gaussian.
+We now set the nominal value of the pulsar distance and its uncertainty, assumed to be Gaussian.
+The nominal value is different from the known pulsar distance of 157 pc to reflect measurement error.
+Note that the assumption of a normally distributed measurement error gives non-zero probabilities for zero and negative distances, which is unphysical.
+We will need to take care below to prevent this behaviour from causing problems.

 .. jupyter-execute::

-    d_p_mu = 156.79 * u.pc
+    d_p_mu = 200. * u.pc
-    d_p_sig =  0.25 * u.pc
+    d_p_sig = 60. * u.pc

 Monte Carlo sampling
 --------------------

 Generate a set of samples of the pulsar distance following a Gaussian distribution with the given mean and standard deviation.
-This is achieved using the :py:func:`astropy.uncertainty.normal` function, which returns an Astropy :py:class:`~astropy.uncertainty.Distribution` object.
+Redo samples with an unphysical non-positive distance.
+Finally, convert the set into an Astropy :py:class:`~astropy.uncertainty.Distribution` object.

 .. jupyter-execute::

+    d_p_iter = np.random.normal(size=nmc) * d_p_sig + d_p_mu

+    while np.any(d_p_iter <= 0):
+        ind_neg = np.where(d_p_iter <= 0)
+        d_p_replace = np.random.normal(size=len(ind_neg[0])) * d_p_sig + d_p_mu
+        d_p_iter[ind_neg] = d_p_replace

-    samp_d_p = unc.normal(d_p_mu, std=d_p_sig, n_samples=nmc)
+    samp_d_p = unc.Distribution(d_p_iter)

 Generate random signs of the cosine of the pulsar's orbital inclination, corresponding to the two possible spatial orientations of the pulsar's orbit.
-We create an Astropy :py:class:`~astropy.uncertainty.Distribution` object consisting of +1 and -1 entries, just like `sol_sign`.
+We create an Astropy :py:class:`~astropy.uncertainty.Distribution` object consisting of +1 and -1 entries, just like `sol_sign` above.

 .. jupyter-execute::